mguner/end_to_end_ds/README.md

 # Title: My Awesome DATA601 Final Project!!

-In this project I will implement the thing we learned in DATA601
+In this project I will implement the thing we learned in DATA601.
+Here is a [link](https://docs.python.org/3/using/windows.html)

 # Introduction